paperless-ngx/paperless-ngx/README.rst

   * `Python-GNUPG`_ decrypts the PDFs on-the-fly to allow you to download unencrypted files, leaving the encrypted ones on-disk.

-The keen eye might have noticed that we're converting a PDF to an image to be read by Tesseract, and to do this we're using a chain of: scanned PDF > Imagemagick > Pillow > PyOCR > Tesseract > text.
-It's not ideal, but apparently, Pillow lacks the ability to read PDFs, and PyOCR requires a Pillow object, so we're sort of stuck.

 Documentation
 =============